-Politicians claim that “Helmets save lives“.
+Some politicians claim “Helmets save lives“.

 Is this true?
-CRAG has asked for evidence, but the Australian government has been unable to provide any.
+CRAG has asked for evidence, but the government has been unable to provide any.

 “Can your helmet save your life?“,

 a helmet salesperson shrugged and laughed uncomfortably, before responding

 “Can it?”
 “Well, not save your life, no.“

 What is it that politicians know that helmet salespeople don’t?

 What protection do helmets provide?

 Bicycle helmets are a piece of styrofoam designed to protect in minor impacts:

 “In cases of high impact, such as most crashes that involve a motor vehicle, the initial forces absorbed by a cycle helmet before breaking are only a small part of the total force and the protection provided by a helmet is likely to be minimal in this context.
 In cases where serious injury is likely, the impact energy potentials are commonly of a level that would overwhelm even Grand Prix motor racing helmets.
 Cycle helmets provide best protection in situations involving simple, low-speed falls with no other party involved.
 They are unlikely to offer adequate protection in life-threatening situations.“